Fancy7777/transliteration_research/README.md

 3. Some are just dictionary based.
 Need to use a dictionary to filter

 4. First filter out the same tranliteration.
-5. ldc_propernames_place_ec_v1.beta_transformed.txt filter out only English speaking country.
+5. ldc_propernames_place_ec_v1.beta_transformed.txt and ldc_whoswho international_ec_v1_transformed_need_further_process.txt filter out only English speaking country.
 Other country is not neccesary.
 English spearking country include: USA, UK, Canada, South Africa, Australia, New Zealand, Pakistan, India, Ireland,Nigeria，Philippines,Malaysia,Uganda,Ghana, Cameroon,Zimbabwe,Zambia,Rwanda,sierra leone,Papua New Guinea,Puerto Rico,Jamaica,Namibia

+6. Organization and press are used not to be transliterated.

 Good dataset: ldc_propernames_people_ec_v1.beta_transformed.txt,